Today is Market Day

 A woman and her son in a bamboo stall selling bananas and tiny limes known locally as calamansi.
 A man wandering barefoot through the mud carrying two plastic jerry-cans of water.
 Tables lined with native sweets, bright coloured cakes, and rum bottles filled with fresh honey.
 Stacks of pirated DVDs under a crowd of youths.
 A man on a mat scattered with garlic.

 Children spot me (a foreigner) and demand money.
-I tell them in their native tongue, “no” and “go to school”, the women behind the cakes and honey nod their agreement.
-Shrieking suddenly, they notice one of the boys trying to steal from their table who quickly runs off.
+I tell them in their native tongue Hiligaynon, “no” and “go to school” while the women behind the rice cakes and honey nod their agreement.
+Shrieking suddenly, the women notice one of the boys trying to steal produce from the table but he disappears empty-handed.

 little ferns for sale in the market philippines

-“Is that mine Tita Mel?” he asks in excitement.
+“Is that mine mommy?” he asks in excitement.

-Three men transfixed by ‘Noah’s Ark’ on a portable DVD player as business walks by.
+Three men transfixed by ‘Noah’s Ark’ on a portable DVD player as business walks by and walks on.

 © 2018 Melinda J. Irvine